johnttaylor/colony.pico/README.md

 # Colony.Pico

 The Colony.Pico package is collection of my Raspberry Pico projects that are built using the Raspberry Pi Pico C/C++ SDK and the Colony.Core C++ Class library.
-> The Colony.Core C++ library Package was developed specifcally for embedded software development.
+> The Colony.Core C++ library Package was developed specifically for embedded software development.
 And as such, was designed for:
 > * Deterministic memory management (i.e. no heap usage after startup)
 > * The constrained (memory and CPU cycles) environment of embedded systems.